olcf/olcf-user-docs/software/profiling/Scorep.rst

       }
    SCOREP_USER_REGION_END(calculation_hdl)

-The regions "sum" and "my_calculations" in this example would then be included in the profiling and tracing runs and can be analysed with vampir.
+The regions "sum" and "my_calculations" in the above examples would then be included in the profiling and tracing runs and can be analysed with Vampir.
+For more details, refer to the Advanced Score-P training in the :ref:`training-archive`.

 Score-P Demo Video
 ==================